 believe that nobody can help them, and life is pointless.
 That doesn’t

-..."
+mean that they’re right..."
 I think its really important to stress

 that the extreme stinkin' thinkin' that comes with depression - is not correct